 - Click Add IPv6 address to add a new IPv6 address.

 - Enter the IPv6 address and subnet prefix length, and click OK.

 - To change the VMkernel default gateway, click Override default gateway for this adapter.

 The VMkernel Default Gateway address for IPv6 is obtained from the selected TCP/IP stack.

 - Review your settings selections on the Ready to complete page and click Finish.

 After you create a VMkernel adapter on the provisioning TCP/IP stack, you can use only this stack for cold migration, cloning, and snapshots on this host.
-The VMkernel adapters on the default TCP/IP stack are disabled for the provisioning service.
+The VMkernel adapters on the default TCP/IP stack are deactivated for the provisioning service.
 If a live migration uses the default TCP/IP stack while you configure VMkernel adapters with the provisioning TCP/IP stack, the data transfer completes successfully.
-However, the involved VMkernel adapters on the default TCP/IP stack are disabled for future cold migration, cross-host cloning, and snapshot sessions.
+However, the involved VMkernel adapters on the default TCP/IP stack are deactivated for future cold migration, cross-host cloning, and snapshot sessions.